Our thoughts on Farmers

 What do people ask about Farmers?

 Home insurance can be confusing, and many people have the same questions.
-Below we’ve answered some common ones about Farmers.
+Below, we’ve answered some common ones about Farmers.

-Why is Farmers Insurance leaving California?
+Did Farmers Insurance leave California?

 How do I cancel my Farmers Insurance policy?